 3. How you behave

 Each user creates an individual, physical interaction between him and his device (e.g., the way of moving the mouse, typing on the keyboard, or moving between tabs).
-If you analyze this data - with behavioral biometry, you can get to know the flow of the user and recognize him over each login attempt.
+If you analyze this data - with behavioral biometry, you can get to know the flow of the users and recognize them over each login attempt.

 As good as it sounds, it’s important to remember that you need the users’ prior history to train the Models.
 So it will not work over the first login attempt.
 Therefore you will have to use other types of 2FA at the beginning in order to be able to switch to behavioral biometry.
 It's recommended as it will pay off in the future.